skills/communicate-using-markdown/.github/steps/3-add-a-code-example.md

 _Great job adding an image to the file :tada:_

-In addition to code blocks, some code blocks should be rendered differently depending on the language, such as JavaScript or command-line text.
+Let's add some code blocks.
+Code blocks can render differently depending on the language.

 ### Example 1